 Some people are sure they want to visit Angkor Wat but then are left with no time at all to explore the islands.
 Others might just come over to get a great tan, but forget that the country is rich with history and culture not to be missed.
 There are plenty of things to do, whether you’re travelling solo or bringing the whole family along

-So, we’ve put together this comprehensive guide to travelling Cambodia so that you can visit fully prepared!
-Make a cup of tea and settle down to discover what the country is all about and why people love Cambodia so much!
+So, we’ve put together this comprehensive guide to help you backpack Cambodia so that you can visit fully prepared!
+Make a cup of tea and settle down to discover what the country is all about and why people love to travel Cambodia so much!